lipschultz/donkey-ears/README.md

 ### Transcription

 Create an instance of the speech-to-text class you want to use.
-You'll need to have installed the specific extra for it  and downloaded the model.
+The classes share a core set of methods for transcribing audio, described below.
-Other than the initializer, the API for the classes is the same so the examples will work for any speech-to-text class.
+They primarily differ in the initializer and potentially some extra methods for engine-specific features.
-To demonstrate, the Vosk and Whisper classes will be used.
+To demonstrate the overall similarity, the Vosk and Whisper classes will be used.

 ```python
 from donkey_ears.speech_to_text.vosk import VoskSpeechToText